TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

    Initialize the internal data structures.
 If given, *files* must be a sequence of file names which should be used to augment the default type map.
-If omitted, the file names to use are taken from :const:`knownfiles`; on Windows, the current registry settings are loaded.
+If omitted, the file names to use are taken kutoka :const:`knownfiles`; on Windows, the current registry settings are loaded.
 Each file named in *files* or :const:`knownfiles` takes precedence over those named before it.
 Calling :func:`init` repeatedly is allowed.

-   Specifying an empty list for *files* will prevent the system defaults from being applied: only the well-known values will be present from a built-in list.
+   Specifying an empty list for *files* will prevent the system defaults kutoka being applied: only the well-known values will be present kutoka a built-in list.

    If *files* is ``None`` the internal data structure is completely rebuilt to its initial default value.
 This is a stable operation and will produce the same results